puzzle/kubernetes-techlab/labs/24_deploy_app_with_helm_chart.md

     type: RollingUpdate
 ```

-this means, the new pod is scheduled and then when ready, the old one will be removed.
+this means, the new Pod is scheduled and then when ready, the old one will be removed.
 As we are using the cloudscale-csi storage integration, we can only mount a volume once.
-Therefore the new pod cannot mount the volume as long as the old pod is not gone.
+Therefore the new Pod cannot mount the volume as long as the old Pod is not gone.
 Do you know how to solve this?

-As a workaround you can scale down you deployment and then scale it up again:
+As a workaround you can scale down your Deployment and then scale it up again:

 ```
 kubectl scale deployment quiet-squirrel-hackmd --replicas=0 --namespace team1-dockerimage